Assigning Multi-Robot Tasks to Multitasking Robots: Introduction

 To the best of our knowledge, this work represents the first framework for assigning multi-robot (MR) tasks to multitasking (MT) robots with instantaneous assignment (IA) (MT-MR-IA in \cite{gerkey}) while considering physical constraints.
-It is a significant extension of our prior work~\cite{smith} for determining multitasking feasibility under a given set of task assignments to robots.
+It is a significant extension of prior work~\cite{smith} for determining task feasibility under a given set of task assignments to robots.
+Since the mechanism for considering the physical constraints with multitasking robots and multi-robot tasks are the same, we focus on the more unique multitasking capability in the following discussion.
 We present a general problem definition, explore a compilation approach to the weighted MAX-SAT problem first, and then a greedy method.
 Simulation results in synthetic domains demonstrate that our approach can handle medium-size problems effectively.
 In particular, we show that a modern baseline for task allocation with single-tasking robots performs poorly compared with our method, verifying the advantage of multitasking.
 Using a site clearing scenario in simulation, we further illustrate the complex task interactions between multitasking robots that can be handled by our approach to demonstrate its capability.
-Finally, we show how our approach leads to increased task efficiency in a realistic setting with physical robots.
+Finally, we show how our approach leads to increased task efficiency in a complex setting with realistic simulations.

 -5pt